acdh-oeaw/generic-de-web-app/_posts/2016-08-14-part-5-clean-up-the-code.md

+---
+layout     post
-# Part 5 - Clean up the code
+title      Part 5 - Clean up the code date       2016-08-14 summary    In the fith part we will clean up our code base - a little bit categories digital-edition
+---

 # Introduction and requirements